Wavetek Signal Generator

 This transistor was replaced

-about a year ago and as the seller was offering them in tens
+about a year ago and as the seller was offering them in sixes

-I fitted a second from my remaining stock of nine.
+I fitted a second from my remaining stock of five.
 As it gets

 pretty warm and possibly this had caused the demise of its predecessor